-PRECIOUS-Gold flat as markets eye Fed's decision on rates
+PRECIOUS-Gold edges up as markets eye Fed's decision on rates

 The remarks boosted investors’ appetite for riskier assets, sending Asian shares to a three-month high on Monday.

-Both U.S. and China have imposed a series of tit-for-tat tariffs over the past 15 months, stirring global recessionary fears and driving gold prices over 17% higher this year, but the recent development has put a lid on the yellow metal’s gain.
+Both U.S. and China have imposed a series of tit-for-tat tariffs over the past 15 months, stirring global recessionary fears and driving gold prices more than 17% higher this year, but the recent development has put a lid on gains.

 However, NAB’s Sharma said “any development on the trade war front will just have an interim effect on gold.”